About Felix Ampadu

 M.A.
 Thesis: Empowerment in Practice in a Welfare State, A means to Citizenship: Ethnography of an Afro-Empowerment Organisation in Denmark.

-My interest is in issues of development within Sub-Saharan Africa.
-More specifically, in the extractive industry with the nucleus on Multinational Mining Corporations and their responsibilities towards sustainable livelihoods in the communities they operate; by focusing on the idea of globalization through financing and technology, and the future of natural resource management and sustainability.
+My general interest is in issues of social and economic policy development within Sub-Saharan Africa.
+More specifically, my focus is on understanding the extractive industry - mining, looking at Multinational Mining Corporations and their social responsibilities towards Livelihood Sustainability in the immediate communities in which they operate.
+Through the idea of contemporary globalization, as in financing and technology; I also seek to understand the impact of corporate power and its evolving role in "sustainability" including future practices and management of non-renewable natural resources.

 Ph.D. (in progress) Sociocultural Anthropology | University of Arizona, U.S.A